A localized consensus-based sampling algorithm: Abstract

 \section{Abstract}

-We develop a novel interacting-particle method for sampling from non-Gaussian distributions.
-As a first step, we propose a new way to derive the consensus-based sampling (CBS) algorithm, starting from ensemble-preconditioned Langevin diffusions.
-We approximate the target potential by its Moreau envelope, such that the gradient in the Langevin equation can be replaced by a proximal operator.
-We then approximate the proximal operator by a weighted mean, and finally assume that the initial and target distributions are Gaussian, resulting in the CBS dynamics.
-If we keep only those approximations that can be justified in the non-Gaussian setting, the result is a new interacting-particle method for sampling, which we call \emph{localized consensus-based sampling}.
-We prove that our algorithm is affine-invariant and exact for Gaussian distributions in the mean-field setting.
-Numerical tests illustrate that localized CBS compares favorably to alternative methods in terms of affine-invariance and performance on non-Gaussian distributions.
+We propose a localized consensus-based method for sampling from non-Gaussian distributions, a task that frequently arises when solving Bayesian inverse problems.
+Our method arises from an alternative derivation of consensus-based sampling (CBS).
+Starting from ensemble-preconditioned Langevin dynamics, we replace the potential by its Moreau envelope---a smoother approximation---in order to replace the gradient in the Langevin equation with a proximal operator.
+We then approximate this operator by a weighted mean.
+In the limit of infinitely smoothing the potential to a quadratic function, this procedure recovers the standard CBS dynamics.
+In addition, outside this limit, we retrieve a refined variant of polarized CBS.
+We call the resulting algorithm \emph{localized consensus-based sampling}, since particles interact more with nearby particles than with faraway ones.
+Our method is affine-invariant, exact for Gaussian targets in the mean-field limit, and demonstrates improved robustness over polarized CBS in numerical experiments.
+Like other consensus-based methods, localized CBS is gradient-free and easily parallelizable.